Introduction to Spring Cloud

 The Server Side configurations and code:

 I am going to show you how to build your config server.
 Now, let’s start by building a spring boot project and then altering the dependencies slightly.
 For the parent, we need to change the group id to “org.springframework.cloud” and change the artifact to “spring-cloud-starter-parent”.
 Put the latest version of spring cloud.
-Once, the parent is established, then there is one dependency that we have to add is “spring-cloud-config-server”.
+Once, the parent is established, then there is one dependency that we have to add “spring-cloud-config-server”.
 This contains all the libraries needed to support the running of a config server.

 Now, we need to specify in the spring cloud config server’s internal configuration file (“application.yml” file) where it should go and when it needs to find the actual config info.
 Itself that needs to be served up.
-In this application yaml file, the spring cloud config server is using a git URI so that it will go out to GitHub to obtain the config.
+In this application YAML file, the spring cloud config server is using a git URI so that it will go out to GitHub to obtain the config.
 Information.

-The next step is: In your spring boot application, in one of your configuration classes such as your main application class, just add annotation “@EnableConfigServer”
+The next step is: In your spring boot application, in one of your configuration classes such as your main application class, just add the annotation “@EnableConfigServer”

 The Client-Side configurations and code:

 On the client-side, you can switch the parent pom the same by doing the boot-cloud replacement.
 But this might not be desirable in all situations.
 You may already be using the parent pom for a different purpose.
-So, if you would not change the parent pom, then as I told earlier, you can add a “dependency management” section with the spring cloud starter parent.
+So, if you would not change the parent pom, then as I told you earlier, you can add a “dependency management” section with the spring cloud starter parent.
 Refer to the earlier snapshot.

 Next, there are 2 properties that we need to configure as soon as the server starts up.
 These two properties are the name of our application and the location of the config server.

-These details require to be loaded early, we will put these in the “bootstrap.properties or yaml file.
-In spring cloud, the application context is initially loaded by using the bootstrap.properties file and it connects to the config server to obtain additional properties and then these values are used to control a separate application context i.e. loaded using the application.properties file.
-So, there are two application contexts loaded and one is for bootstrapping the application and then the other is the main startup file that happens afterward.
+These details require to be loaded early, we will put these in the “bootstrap.properties or YAML file.
+In the spring cloud, the application context is initially loaded by using the bootstrap.properties file and it connects to the config server to obtain additional properties and then these values are used to control a separate application context i.e. loaded using the application.properties file.
+So, there are two application contexts loaded one is for bootstrapping the application and then the other is the main startup file that happens afterward.